Maelström (film): Critical response

+In 2001, an industry poll conducted by Playback named it the ninth best Canadian film of the preceding 15 years.

 In 2017, IndieWire ranked Maelström as Villeneuve's worst film, though not so much "a bad film so much as it is a half-baked one".
 The Canadian Press recalled it that year as an "off-beat parable" that "showcases Villeneuve's more avant-garde sensibilities".

-The review aggregator website Rotten Tomatoes reported that 81% of critics have given the film a positive review based on 37 reviews, with an average rating of 6.74/10.
-On Metacritic, the film has a weighted average score of 66 out of 100 based on 18 critics, indicating "generally favorable reviews".

 Accolades

 Maelström received 10 nominations, more than any other film at the 21st Genie Awards.
 It won five, including Best Motion Picture.
 Canada submitted it for the Academy Award for Best Foreign Language Film, but it did not receive a nomination.
 Producer Roger Frappier and Croze, hoping to secure an Academy Award nomination, also unsuccessfully campaigned for a Golden Globe Award for Best Foreign Language Film nomination, screening the film for 60 members of the Hollywood Foreign Press Association in Los Angeles in winter 2000.